National Pork Producers Council v. Ross: Judgment

 The Supreme Court issued its decision on May 11, 2023.
-In a 5–4 ruling, the court upheld the lower court ruling in dismissing the lawsuit and ruling Proposition 12 was legal.
+In a 5–4 ruling, the court upheld the lower court ruling in dismissing the lawsuit and ruling that Proposition 12 was legal.
 The majority opinion was written by Justice Neil Gorsuch, joined by Justices Thomas, Sotomayor, Kagan, and Barrett.
 Gorsuch accepted that states do have an interest in protecting the public health and welfare, and that this may extend to behavior occurring outside of the state.
 However, Gorsuch continued that while the Constitution does outline specific behavior that cannot be overridden by state laws, the requirements of Proposition 12 fell well outside that.

-Gorsuch addressed the ruling in Pike v.
-Bruce Church, Inc., agreeing with the judgment but stating that its standard of prohibiting "clearly excessive" effects on interstate commerce was too vague.
+Gorsuch addressed the Supreme Court's 1970 Pike v.
+Bruce Church, Inc. ruling, agreeing with the judgment but stating that its standard of prohibiting "clearly excessive" effects on interstate commerce was too vague.
 The court did not have a majority opinion regarding the weighing of noneconomic benefits such as animal welfare against economic costs.
 In Section IV-B, joined only by a plurality, Gorsuch suggested that courts should only be able to use the comparative balancing test from Pike when the variables to be balanced can be measured and compared directly.
-To him, the comparison of economic cost to humane treatment was "incommensurable."
+He argued that the comparison of economic cost to humane treatment was "incommensurable."

-When the Justices' votes and justifications are counted, Proposition 12 was upheld by a majority of 5-4.
-However, while the majority opinion clearly upheld Proposition 12, there was no single rationale for this outcome that was joined by a majority of the Justices.
-Three of the five majority Justices (Gorsuch, Thomas, and Barrett) upheld Proposition 12 because they believe that the burdens and benefits at issue in the case were not capable of being balanced by a court.
-In other words, this plurality would not apply Pike to cases in which the burdens and benefits are incommensurate.
-A separate but overlapping group of four of the five majority Justices (Gorsuch, Thomas, Sotomayor and Kagan) believed that petitioners had failed to plausibly allege a burden on interstate commerce in the first place.
-Justices Sotomayor and Kagan also wrote an additional separate concurrence to clarify that they do believe that it is possible for such burdens and benefits to be weighed in a Pike analysis.
+Proposition 12 was upheld by a 5–4 majority.
+However, while the majority upheld Proposition 12, no single rationale for that outcome was joined by a majority of the justices.
+Three of the five majority justices (Gorsuch, Thomas, and Barrett) upheld Proposition 12 because they believed that the burdens and benefits at issue in the case were not capable of being balanced by a court.
+That plurality would not apply Pike to cases in which the burdens and benefits are incommensurate.
+A separate but overlapping group of four of the five majority justices (Gorsuch, Thomas, Sotomayor and Kagan) believed that the petitioners had failed to plausibly allege a burden on interstate commerce in the first place.
+Justices Sotomayor and Kagan wrote a separate concurrence to clarify that they did believe that it was possible for such burdens and benefits to be weighed in a Pike analysis.